Trial of a Family Law Case: Divorce, Paternity, Allocation of Parenting Time/Responsibility [Custody], child relocation [removal], etc.

 What is the standard used to review trial court decisions?

 Because many cases involve the issue of whether the trial court abused its discretion, appellate courts are more apt to affirm the trial court than reverse it.
-There are cases that involve issues or law.
-For the construction of a settlement agreement or issues of law, the appellate court determines certain issues with a de novo review (like a new matter).
+Some cases involve issues of law.
+For the construction of a settlement agreement or issues of law, the appellate court reviews these issues de novo (like a new matter).
 This is the easiest form of review.
-Your appellate lawyer will need to articulate the standard for review in the appellate brief.
+Your appellate lawyer will need to articulate the standard for review in the appellate brief: de novo review, manifest weight, or abuse of discretion standards.